-UK occupational and state pensions are taxed only in Spain.
-The state retirement pension is always paid gross but any other taxable pension will be taxed in the UK until the tax payer confirms that they are registered and paying tax in Spain.
+Fore residents of Spain, UK occupational and state pensions are taxed only in Spain.
+The state retirement pension is always paid gross but any other taxable pension will be taxed in the UK until you confirm to the UK authorities that you are registered and paying tax in Spain.
 Pensions are taxed in Spain at the progressive scale rates under general income.
 There is an abatement of between €2,652 and €4,080 available against such income when calculating the taxable income.

 In order to notify the UK tax authority that a tax payer is registered for and paying tax in Spain they should obtain a certificado de residencia fiscal NEN - España Convenio from the local tax office.